Fulbright, Gates Cambridge, Marshall, Mitchell, & Rhodes Awards

 - Unofficial Transcript

-2022-23 Fulbright UK & Ireland Study Awards Slides, 2018 UK Applicant Workshop, ONIF Letter of Rec Advice for the Fulbright Study/Research Awards, Fulbright Study: Letter of Recommendation Request Form, UK Film Studies SR Sample, LMU Current Applicants, ONIF's Postgraduate Program Assessment Sheet
+Scholarships for Postgraduate Study in the UK Info Session, 2018 UK Applicant Workshop, ONIF Letter of Rec Advice for the Fulbright Study/Research Awards, Fulbright Study: Letter of Recommendation Request Form, UK Film Studies SR Sample, LMU Current Applicants, LMU ONIF Graduate Program Assessment Sheet

 Gates Cambridge Scholarship

 Campus Deadline*: August 31 | National Deadline: October 2022

 Gates Cambridge Scholarships are awarded to outstanding applicants from countries outside the UK to pursue full-time postgraduate degrees in any subject available at the University of Cambridge.
 Gates-Cambridge Scholarships apply to the following programs: PhD (three-year research-only degree), MSc or MLitt (two-year research-only degree), One-year postgraduate course (e.g. MPhil, LLM, MASt, Diploma, MBA).